-J. Appeal decision I. Content
+J. Appeal decision I. Content and form

-- The appellate authority shall itself make the decision in the case or in exceptional cases shall refer the case back to the lower instance and issue binding instructions. - The appeal decision shall contain a summary of the relevant facts of the case, a statement of the grounds for the decision and the operative part of the decision. - Notification of the decision must be given to the parties and the lower instance.
+- 1 The appellate authority shall itself make the decision in the case or in exceptional cases shall refer the case back to the lower instance and issue binding instructions. - 2 The appeal decision shall contain a summary of the relevant facts of the case, a statement of the grounds for the decision and the operative part of the decision. - 3 Notification of the decision must be given to the parties and the lower instance.